epfl-ada/ada-2025-project-adastraperaspera/data_story.md

   <br><em>Expression of PIGs vs. distance to plaque</em>
 </p>

 From the figure above, we can see that Gfap shows the biggest difference in the log1p-transformed expression between the closest and furthest distance bin at 0.72.
-This corresponds to exp(0.72) = 2.05 times more expression in the closest bin compared to the furthest bin.
+This difference is about two orders of magnitude larger than the Standard Error of the Mean (SEM) which is on the scale of 0.01 thanks to a large number of cells (10779) per bin.
+The aforementioned difference corresponds to exp(0.72) = 2.05 times more expression in the closest bin compared to the furthest bin.
+Overall, per-bin expression of Gfap decreases monotonically from the closest bin to the farthest.

 Thus, Gfap shows the strongest spatial variation, as its expression quickly decays as we move away from the plaque.
 This is supported by the Gfap's role as an intermediate filament protein found predominantly in astrocytes

 The visualization also highlights consistent decreasing gradients for microglial (e.g., Hexb, Ctsd, Cst3, Apoe) and astrocytic (e.g., Gfap, Serpina3n, Vim) markers.
 In other words, the brain regions most proximal to plaques (up to 29 µm) show elevated microglial and astrocytic gene expression that fades with distance.